braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_personas.md

 ## Requirements

-before you can access and use segment personas, you must have already [set up braze as a destination]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/) your segment integration, including inputting the correct "appboy data center" and "braze rest api key" into your destination [connection settings]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/#connection-settings).
+Before you can access and use Segment Personas, you must have already [set up Braze as a destination]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/) your Segment integration, including inputting the correct "Appboy Data Center" and "Braze REST API Key" into your destination [Connection Settings]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/#connection-settings).

 ## Sync time